 Perhaps one of the greatest challenges such campaigns face is addressing the stigma without wallowing in it.
 Many years ago, the now famous Dove "Real Beauty" campaign began to address this weight issue as it related to fashion.
 The campaign rejoiced in the beauty of "Plus Size" women.
 And yet, the campaign was not relevant to a large percentage of this population.
 After all, Dove was dressing these women up as "Plus Size" models.
 This is a leap too far for many.

-The "It’s Bigger Than Me,” was launched ahead of the wider scale marketing effort for WEGOVY.
+The "It’s Bigger Than Me” campaign was launched ahead of the wider-scale marketing effort for WEGOVY.
 Novo is also partnering with CVS Health to launch an obesity support program.
-This is running in tandem with a physician education site, Rethink Obesity, that compliments the marketing effort.
-Novo is betting that the synergy between these marketing efforts will spur rapid growth of WEGOVY.
+This is running in tandem with a physician education site, Rethink Obesity, that compliments this marketing effort.
+Novo is betting that the synergy between these marketing efforts will spur rapid growth for WEGOVY.
 And so far, it seems to be paying off.
-Educational efforts from Pharma will result in both awareness development and will promote a specific brand.
+Educational efforts from Pharma will result in both awareness development and promotion of a specific brand.
 Novo knows that these efforts will benefit sales of its brand.
 However, it also promotes improved understanding of weight in our society, which is highly weight conscious.
 In the long run, anyone with weight issues can benefit from these efforts, whether they use the medication or not.